 Members of the public may place items on board meeting agendas either prior to the meeting or at the board meeting itself.
-Board chairs may receive those requests directly and should be thoroughly familiar with related district policies and procedures.
-The policies and procedures should include:

-1) the process and guidelines for members of the public to place items on the agenda prior to the meeting; 2) processes for the public to comment on items on the agenda and to raise issues during the "public comment" portion; and 3) reasonable limits on public participation.
+Board chairs should be thoroughly familiar with related district policies and procedures.
+The policies and procedures should include: 1) the process and guidelines for members of the public to place items on the agenda prior to the meeting; 2) processes for the public to comment on items on the agenda and to raise issues during the "public comment" portion; and 3) reasonable limits on public participation.